 Some homes in Town are located near a trap low, an area in the street designed for surface storage during a rain event.
 For homes near trap lows, rainwater may accumulate on the road nearby, up to and sometimes including the driveway and a portion of the lawn.
 This is normal for areas with a trap low.
 The water should completely drain within 24 hours once the rain stops.

 If water has accumulated on the road near your house, on your driveway or front lawn, you may be located near a trap low.
 If rainwater accumulation has not drained 24 hours after the rain stops, please contact Town of Cochrane Operations at 403-851-2590.
 (Information about the trap low may be on your property title.)

 What is a trap low?

-Trap lows are used in many neighbourhoods in Cochrane to slow the flow of water into stormwater ponds.
-We control the flow into stormwater ponds to reduce erosion and allow sediment to settle before the water flows into the Bow River.
+Trap lows are used in many neighbourhoods in Cochrane to slow the flow of water into stormwater facilities.
+We control the flow into stormwater facilities to reduce erosion and allow sediment to settle before the water flows into the Bow River.
 Alberta Environment requires the Town to control the flow of stormwater into the river to protect the overall environment.